rollup/rollup/docs/05-plugin-development.md

 #### `this.resolve(source: string, importer?: string, options?: {skipSelf?: boolean, custom?: {[plugin: string]: any}}) => Promise<{id: string, external: boolean, moduleSideEffects: boolean | 'no-treeshake', syntheticNamedExports: boolean | string, meta: {[plugin: string]: any}} | null>`
 Resolve imports to module ids (i.e. file names) using the same plugins that Rollup uses, and determine if an import should be external.
 If `null` is returned, the import could not be resolved by Rollup or any plugin but was not explicitly marked as external by the user.

 If you pass `skipSelf: true`, then the `resolveId` hook of the plugin from which `this.resolve` is called will be skipped when resolving.
+When other plugins themselves also call `this.resolve` in their `resolveId` hooks with the *exact same `source` and `importer`* while handling the original `this.resolve` call, then the `resolveId` hook of the original plugin will be skipped for those calls as well.
+The rationale here is that the plugin already stated that it "does not know" how to resolve this particular combination of `source` and `importer` at this point in time.
+If you do not want this behaviour, do not use `skipSelf` but implement your own infinite loop prevention mechanism if necessary.

 You can also pass an object of plugin-specific options via the `custom` option, see [custom resolver options](guide/en/#custom-resolver-options) for details.